readthedocs/sphinx-multiproject/docs/limitations.rst

 - :confval:`sphinx:language`
 - :confval:`sphinx:locale_dirs`

-They should be defined outside the :confval:`sharedconf_docsets` option, but you can still change these per-project, see :ref:`advanced-usage:changing settings depending on the current docset`.
+They should be defined outside the :confval:`multiproject_projects` option, but you can still change these per-project, see :ref:`advanced-usage:changing settings depending on the current docset`.

 app.confdir vs app.srcdir